ayastreb/11route/_posts/en/2016/2016-05-03-florence-italy.markdown

 <section class="text-block">
   There are many art museums and galleries in the city, mostly concentrated around Piazza della Signoria.
-  We had only one day in Florence so we decided to skip musums and just walked around the square.
+  We had only one day in Florence so we decided to skip museums and just walked around the square.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">